 - We have a Decision Making Process/Culture that allows people to get to a point where they can (in the worst case) disagree-and-commit

-- Culture = Values + Believes + Behaviours.
-Culture is defined by the worst behaviour (that violates your values and believes) that you are accepting/tolerating, without calling it out
+- Culture = Values + Believes + Behaviors.
+Culture is defined by the worst behavior (that violates your values and believes) that you are accepting/tolerating, without calling it out

 - We know our First Team and are Ideal Team Players

 Which creates the question: What is an